pedrolopesme/s3tools/README.md

 * test: runs all tests
 * clean: removes binaries
 * fmt: runs gofmt for all go files
-* coverage: runs tests coversage build on Coveralls.
+* coverage: runs tests coverage build on Coveralls.
 It expects you to have declared COVERALLS_S3TOOLS_KEY env var.

 ### Running tests